In This Section

 Elise’s favorite thing about USciences:

 University of the Sciences has a small student population, which means that students receive a more personalized education.
-There are many opportunities for students to gain experiences outside of the USciences classroom including participating in undergraduate research, experiential learning, and service learning, going on a study abroad trip, taking a University of the Arts course, getting involved in clubs, organizations, music and athletics, and much more!
+There are many opportunities for students to gain experiences outside of the USciences classroom including participating in undergraduate research, experiential learning, and service learning, taking a University of the Arts course, getting involved in clubs and organizations, and much more!

 Fun fact about Elise: